History of North America: World War II

 Once again Canada found itself at war before her neighbors, however even Canadian contributions were slight before the Japanese attack on Pearl Harbor.
 The entry of the United States into the war helped to tip the balance in favor of the Allies.
 On August 19, 1942, a force of some 6000, largely Canadian, infantry was landed near the French channel port of Dieppe.
 The German defenders under General von Rundstedt destroyed the invaders.
 907 Canadians were killed and almost 2,500 captured (many wounded).
 Lessons learned in this abortive raid were put to good use 2 years later in the successful Normandy invasion.

 Two Mexican tankers, transporting oil to the United States, were attacked and sunk by the Germans in the Gulf of Mexico waters, in 1942.
 The incident happened in spite of Mexico's neutrality at that time.
 This led Mexico to declare war on the Axis nations and enter the conflict.

 The destruction of Europe wrought by the war vaulted all North American countries to more important roles in world affairs.
 The United States especially emerged as a "superpower".

-Post-war
+Postwar

 The early Cold War era saw the United States as the most powerful nation in a Western coalition of which Mexico and Canada were also a part.
 At home, the United States witnessed convulsive change especially in the area of race relations.
 In Canada this was mirrored by the Quiet Revolution and the emergence of Quebec nationalism.

 Mexico experienced an era of huge economic growth after World War II, a heavy industrialization process and a growth of its middle class, a period known in Mexican history as the "El Milagro Mexicano" (Mexican miracle).

 The Caribbean saw the beginnings of decolonization, while on the largest island the Cuban Revolution introduced Cold War rivalries into Latin America.

 In 1959 the non-contiguous US territories of Alaska and Hawaii became US states.